Explosive gas leak detector

 An explosive gas leak detector is a device used to detect explosive gas leaks in enclosed spaces.
 Typically, a local alarm will be triggered, and optionally a remote alarm may also be connected.

-Application

 Carbon monoxide detectors will not detect explosive mixtures; thus the device is often recommended to complement the CO detector.
 Combination explosive gas leak and carbon monoxide detectors exist.

-Placement

 A detector for propane is best placed down low near the floor, as propane is heavier than air.
 A detector for natural gas (city gas) is best placed up high, near the ceiling.
 Some detectors can detect both natural gas or propane, but this requires a compromise location.